Accidents in Amusement Parks: When is Your Ride Safe?

 Worker’s fault: The worker operating the ride locks a seatbelt mistakenly or decides to abruptly stop the ride due to lack of attention during loading or unloading or the employee fails to secure the rider.

-Disobedience of the passengers: When the rider purposely shakes the vehicle, gets up in the middle of the journey, releases the safety restraints, sits incorrectly, or raises a child above the safety restraint, passengers are considered to be disregarding appropriate safety guidelines and recommendations.
+Disobedience of the passengers: When the rider purposely shakes the vehicle, releases the safety restraints, sits incorrectly, gets up in the middle of the journey, or raises a child above the safety restraint, passengers are considered to be disregarding appropriate safety guidelines and recommendations.

 The nature flaw: Even if there is no technical flaw, operational flaw, or user flaw, an amusement park ride may injure a person.
 For example, Rides can tire you, and if you are not perfectly balanced as you exit, you may slip or fall.